 The author, who evidently knows nothing about the history of Texas, slandered and libeled the great Commonwealth from which I come.

-Senator Tom Connally was a liberal Democrat from who in the 1930s supported not only President Roosevelt’s New Deal legislation but was also one of the most interventionist Democrats when it came to U.S. engagement abroad during and after the war.
+Senator Tom Connally was a liberal Democrat who, in the 1930s, supported not only President Roosevelt’s New Deal legislation but was also one of the most interventionist Democrats when it came to U.S. engagement abroad during and after the war.
 Connally was a member of the Senate Foreign Relations Committee, and served as chairman from 1941 to 1947, and 1949 to 1953.
 As Chairman of the Senate Foreign Relations Committee, he was instrumental in the ratification of the treaty creating the North Atlantic Treaty Organization (NATO).

 Neither Connally nor any other senator said that they wanted to abolish the Voice of America, but they were appalled by what they saw as poor quality and mismanagement of VOA programs.
 Identifying and punishing the NBC writer or the VOA editor was also not what they were after.
-What they wanted were reforms and a leadership change at the Voice of America which would lead to improving efficiency and effectiveness of a taxpayer-funded government program within the State Department.
+What they wanted were reforms and a leadership change at the Voice of America, which would lead to improving the efficiency and effectiveness of a taxpayer-funded government program within the State Department.